zoharbabin/kaltura-discord/memory-bank/activeContext.md

 - Use MongoDB for notification storage (recommended)
 - Enhance role mapping with configurable approach
 - Required options must be placed before optional options in Discord commands
+- Implement Discord Activity for Watch Together feature using embedded-app-sdk
+- Use Vite for frontend development of Discord Activity
+- Implement host-based synchronization mechanism for video playback
+- Provide fallback mechanism for servers without Activities API access
+- Simplify environment variable management with a single `.env` file
+- Set environment-specific variables in deployment scripts at runtime
+- Use environment variable placeholders in configuration
+- Prioritize environment variables over configuration values

 ## Open Questions